Dog Days of Ragnarok (Bonus Scene)

 What I know about this world and she doesn’t, of course, is that clients come and go.
 The best part about a dog is its loyalty.
 People tend to be far more mercurial creatures, making claims that never come to fruition.

 So today might lead somewhere.
-Or we might never see Vincent and Storm again.
+Or we might never see Victor and Storm again.

-But, after a long year, no matter what happens with Vincent and his case, I can say one thing for certain as we head home.
+But, after a long year, no matter what happens with Victor and his case, I can say one thing for certain as we head home.

 It was a good day.